IBM-Bluemix-Docs/mass-data-migration/import-data.md

    To allow for greater efficiency in data transmission, [jumbo frames ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Jumbo_frame){:new_window} are enabled by default on the 10GbE device ports.
 You can change this setting for your device by using the [Modify Network Port ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://wiki.osnexus.com/index.php?title=Network_Port_Modify) option in the user interface.
    {: note}

-### Step 3.
+### Step 4.
 Copy the data onto the network share
 {: #copy-data}

-1. Copy your data onto the network share.
+1. Copy data onto the network share.
 2. In the Common Tasks wizard, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10Gb link.

     ![View activity](/images/NetworkPerf.png)